mullerdavid/hass_EinkFrame/README.md

 For the weather, the built-in [OpenWeatherMap integration](https://www.home-assistant.io/integrations/openweathermap/) was used.
 For the fonts, [Verdana](https://learn.microsoft.com/en-us/typography/font-list/verdana) and [Material Design Icons](https://github.com/google/material-design-icons) were used.

-### HA Long-Lived Access Token

-Generate a Long-Lived Access Token in Home Assistant and add it to the ESPHome secrets.yaml

-	hass_token: "<TOKEN STRING>"
+### Secrets

+Add your wifi credentials to the `secrets.yaml`.

+	wifi_ssid: "wifi ssid"
+	wifi_password: "wifi password"

 ### Template sensor

-Add the template sensor to your `config.yaml`.
+Add the template sensors to your `config.yaml`.

 ### ESPHome

-Add the esphome-web-\*.yaml and esphome-web-\*hpp files to your instance/device.
+Add the `esphome-web-*.yaml` and `esphome-web-*.hpp` files to your instance/device.
 Modify the yaml and code accordingly to change settings, fonts or language.

 # Images